-What the CARES Act allows: up to $100,000 in total withdrawals from retirement accounts (IRA, 401k or other tax-deferred account types) with the 10% penalty waived.
+The CARES Act allows: up to $100,000 in total withdrawals from retirement accounts (IRA, 401k or other tax-deferred account types) with the 10% penalty waived.
 In addition, there can be the ability to pay back the funds within 3 years of the distribution to eliminate the tax liability.
-This all may sound very tempting for you to take advantage of but there are pitfalls to consider before moving forward.
+This all may sound very tempting, but there are pitfalls to consider before moving forward.

 Right now the precipitous drop of the markets along with fears over the spread of COVID-19 may make it feel like the sky is falling.
 However, two major opportunities are there if you act.